gregmansio/first_python_netflix/README.md

-# first_python_netflix
+# First Python Project: Netflix movies
-Investigation Netflix movies and guest stars in The Office
+Investigation Netflix movies

 This is my first ever project using Python.
 It is part of Datacamp Professional Certificate: Data Scientist with Python